 - access to engaging online materials including an eBook and colouring sheets

 - Water is Precious: This much-loved presentation includes a big book about how Sammy the Snake and Frances the Frog save water.
 Children will also get to open and explore a treasure box and sing and dance along to songs.
 Our famous Sammy the Snake and Frances the Frog puppets also make a special appearance.

-- Exploring Wonderful Water: This brand new presentation gives children the opportunity to explore the concept of water, how it gets from the sky to our taps and the many ways we use it every day.
+- Exploring Wonderful Water: This presentation gives children the opportunity to explore the concept of water, how it gets from the sky to our taps and the many ways we use it every day.
 Children can participate in exciting action songs, role plays, and use the engaging felt Water Wall to see the different roles water plays in our lives.

 What others are saying

 “The program links in well with the current education frameworks for early childhood: sustainability, wellbeing and community.
 The ‘water is precious’ message is easy to understand at this age level and easy to continue talking about with the children and to follow through with various water saving ideas in our centre.” - Anne, TRY Kingsway Preschool

 “Ann engaged the children wonderfully in the learning experience.
 They loved Sammy, Frances and the BIG book.” - Jackie, TRY Melton West Preschool

 “The children thoroughly enjoyed the presentation throughout and enjoyed continued discussions about water over the following days.” -Glenys, Lerderderg Preschool